After the Daibutsu we visited

 This is not Hasedera--this is a Shinto temple that we went to afterwards, also in Kamakura, but I don't remember the name of it.

-The giant tree at the Shinto temple with it's huge twisted straw rope and paper streamers.
 Here is a link to another blog I found that also has lots of cool pictures of the places we went in Kamakura, and some places we didn't go to.